Skip to main content

 Parameters

-NOME_APPThe name of the application.
-If not specified, the name of the repository of the --remote parameter will be used.
+APP_NAMESets the Application name.
+If not provided, the name from the --remote repository parameter is used.

 stk create app my-app-name